yeahglo/osticket-prereqs/README.md

 - Navigate back Sites > Default > osTicket in the admin IIS panel
 - Open PHP Manager at this level and scroll down to click "Enable or disable an extension"
 - Enable the following 3 extensions: php_imap.dll, php_intl.dll, and php.opcache.dll
-- Refresh the osTicket Installer in your browser (you should see more checkmarks where it lists the extensions)
+- Refresh the osTicket Installer in your browser _(Note: you should see more checkmarks where it lists the extensions.)_
 - Navigate to your C: Drive > inetpub > wwwroot > osTicket > Include > ost-sampleconfig.php
 - Remove the "sample" part of the name, so that it reads "ost-config.php"
 - Right click on the folder > Advanced > Disable Inheritance > Remove All
-- Set New Permissions > Everyone (click "Check Names" to populate) > Check All permissions and apply them
+- Set New Permissions > Everyone (click "Check Names" to populate) > Check Full Control so that it applies all permissions

 <br/>

 <img width="601" alt="Screen Shot 2023-06-25 at 12 59 11 PM" src="https://github.com/yeahglo/osticket-prereqs/assets/91516100/018602fe-a6e9-4e3c-82e1-82a3811524fa">

-**_This is the success page before we enable the PHP extensions._**
+**_This is what it looks like before enabling the three PHP extensions._**

 <img width="919" alt="Screen Shot 2023-06-25 at 1 46 28 PM" src="https://github.com/yeahglo/osticket-prereqs/assets/91516100/bc3e8919-431e-42ee-b85a-636aac7e5d4b">

-**_We give full control here to the ost-config.php file here so the software can do what it needs to on the backend._**
+**_Click "Full Control" for the "ost-config.php" file._**

 <br/>